 Can we use our ‘magic 8 ball’ to predict Streamtime’s churn?
-And the million $ question – if we can predict it, can we reduce it!?
+And the million $ question – if we can predict the saas churn rate, can we reduce it!?
 We assembled a team to focus on these two nagging questions.
 Our findings were truly amazing and could mean hundreds of thousands in saved Annual Recurring Revenue (ARR).

-What types of Churn do we track and how are they measured?
+What types of attrition do we track and how are they measured?
+Our saas churn calculation.

 We track a number of churn related figures using baremetrics (user churn, revenue churn, net revenue churn, contractions, downgrades) but for now we’ll focus on both Revenue and User Churn.
 Baremetrics defines and measures these types of churn as: